 What’s the difference between a funeral plan and prepaid insurance?

-The main difference is that prepaid funerals are set to provide an option for people who want to pay ahead of time and choose their own service options with the funeral home whereas funeral insurance is designed to cover final expenses to be paid by the beneficiary.
+The main difference is that prepaid funerals are set to provide an option for people who want to pay ahead of time and choose their service options with the funeral home, whereas funeral insurance is designed to cover final expenses to be paid by the beneficiary.

 Why do I need a funeral plan?

-Funeral plans are affordable, flexible, and available for anyone between the ages of 50 and 85 who wants to protect their loved ones from emotional and financial stress.
+Funeral plans are affordable, flexible, and available for anyone between 50 and 85 who wants to protect their loved ones from emotional and financial stress.

 Is a funeral plan a good idea?

-Funeral plans are designed for anyone who is 50 years old or up to 85 years of age.
+Funeral plans are designed for anyone 50 or up to 85.